 Cape Cod Wave is an online magazine about the character and culture of Cape Cod featuring long-form journalism, scenic slide shows, slices of Cape life, and music videos of local musicians playing original music.

-We have one simple mantra – we write about stuff we want to write about.
+We have one simple mantra – we write about stuff we find interesting.
 This is not factory journalism.
 Please wander through our stories, categories, and topics.
 You will find that most of what we write is Evergreen, meaning it is timeless.
 We are a magazine, and occasionally we break news.